"CATCH YOU FUCKERS AT A BAD TIME?"

 Here is my viewing journey with BALLERINA: first 15 or 20 minutes – It’s okay that this is kinda clunky compared to a JOHN WICK because it kinda rules anyway.
 Everything after that – on second thought this almost is as good as a JOHN WICK and in fact it absolutely rules.

 Eve Macarro (Victoria Comte, The Walking Dead: Daryl Dixon) is a little girl who witnesses the death of her father (David Castañeda, SICARIO: DAY OF THE SOLDADO) after he battles numerous home invaders with Wickian competence.
 Also she kills a guy and sees an X-shaped scar on a wrist that will become important when she’s an adult (Ana de Armas, THE GRAY MAN).
-But first Continental Hotel manager Winston (Ian McShane, DEATH RACE) brings the orphan girl to the Ruska Roma, the established-in-JOHN-WICK-3 assassin guild/ballet school run by The Director (Anjelica Huston, CAPTAIN EO).
+But first Winston (Ian McShane, DEATH RACE), manager of the New York branch of the series’ underworld hotel chain The Continental, brings the orphan girl to the Ruska Roma, the established-in-JOHN-WICK-3 assassin guild/ballet school run by The Director (Anjelica Huston, CAPTAIN EO).
 There she’s mentored by Nogi (Sharon Duncan-Brewster, ROGUE ONE) to become a “Kikimora,” trained to protect rather than kill (at least sometimes – I was a little confused by the inconsistency).

-I think it does a good job of being “from the world of JOHN WICK,” using established ideas like trading gold coins for favors, the rules against killing on Continental grounds, and the existence of enormous dance clubs where extreme violence will not stop people from dancing, but more than that by coming up with new ideas that fit into that heightened reality, like this snowy town of assassins, its surveillance system of a guy called The Eye (Waris Ahluwalia, OKJA) watching the streets from a tower full of old-timey telescopes, and rules and bargains that pop up like no one in the town can attack until a bell rings, she has until midnight to accomplish her task, etc.
+It does in fact feature Keanu Reeves (THE GIFT) as John Wick, which I’ll get to later.
+But even aside from that I think it makes good use of “the world of JOHN WICK,” using established ideas like trading gold coins for favors, the rules against killing on Continental grounds, and the existence of enormous dance clubs where extreme violence will not stop people from dancing, but more importantly by coming up with new ideas that fit into that heightened reality, like this snowy town of assassins, its surveillance system of a guy called The Eye (Waris Ahluwalia, OKJA) watching the streets from a tower full of old-timey telescopes, and rules and bargains that pop up like no one in the town can attack until a bell rings, she has until midnight to accomplish her task, etc.

 Even better, two of the standout sequences are clever subversions of the expected JOHN WICK tropes.
 The “this isn’t good, this is great” turning point for me is when there’s a time jump and we find Eve in the middle of an assignment having already killed her target in the restroom of a night club.
 As she works her way out of the building we get to reverse engineer in our imagination the spectacular fight she had based on the trail of corpses and wreckage in her wake.
 That gimmick has already made it a classic sequence when they add the great joke that she keeps removing knives from the dead people to use again later.